China's Communist Party after 100 years now at the 'forefront' of global politics | DW | 30.06.2021

 This comes along with China's immediate goal of establishing self-reliance in critical technological sectors outlined in the "Made in China 2025" plan.

-Xi has set 2021 as the target year for China to become a "moderately prosperous society" by eliminating extreme poverty.
+Xi had set 2021 as the target year for China to become a "moderately prosperous society" by eliminating extreme poverty.
+Earlier this year, Xi declared victory on the fight against poverty.

 Xi, who has led China since 2012 and has eliminated any limits on his term in office, is yet to appoint a successor.